celery/celery/CONTRIBUTING.rst

 2) **Determine if your bug is really a bug.**

-You should not file a bug if you are requesting support.
+You shouldn't file a bug if you're requesting support.
 For that you can use the `mailing-list`_, or `irc-channel`_.

 3) **Make sure your bug hasn't already been reported.**

 Search through the appropriate Issue tracker.
 If a bug like yours was found, check if you have new information that could be reported to help the developers fix the bug.